ISISComputingGroup/ibex_developers_manual/Cryogenic-SMS-PSU.md

 #### Pausing

 The PSU can pause in the middle of a ramp.
-This stops rmap generator activity in the PSU and immediately responds with an acknowledge message.
+This stops ramp generator activity in the PSU and immediately responds with an acknowledge message.
 Subsequent ramp status queries will inform the IOC that the PSU is paused and holding at a certain current/field strength.

 #### Ramping Through 0